Hardik0175/Neural_Net_Project/README.md

 7. Around 88.88% Training and 11.12% Testing.
 8. Around 90% Training and 10% Testing.

-__It is important to note that the number of testing data has to be kept same for a interval because we have a predined number of points on map which can't be changed.
+"It is important to note that the number of testing data has to be kept same for a interval because we have a predined number of points on map which can't be changed."

 Total number of points on the maps are 3975 which can become hotspot.